-As October starts, the back to school grind winds to a close and we all start to settle into the routines of the coming months.
-It may be time to talk about staying healthy while you’re a student.
+As fall starts, the back to school grind hits hard and then winds to a close and we all start to settle into the routines of the coming months.
+It's time to talk about staying healthy while you’re a student.

 There are the basics, like remembering to wash your hands regularly, now that you’re back in close quarters with a bunch of other humans, so you avoid sharing any germs with one another.
 Sleep hygiene also becomes important, as parents have to re-adjust their schedules to make sure kids get to school on time and adult students have to get used to the reality of 8am class times.
 Let's not forget the long term stuff as well, like muscle aches that happen when you are stuck in a classroom for hours on end with ergonomically questionable seating.
 Students also run into issues prioritizing self-care when balancing multiple deadlines and course work.
 Academic pressures can result in students experiencing higher levels of depression compared to the general population, and in some cases can go as far as burnout.
 Parents can struggle with the added stressors of daily after school programs and scheduling and the ever stressful forgetting cupcakes or signing the field trip notice.

 Let’s start tackling the physical issues: The time demands of student life can make it difficult to maintain a consistent workout schedule, and some weeks eating a balanced diet goes out the window because you’re lucky if you can grab a slice of pizza before your next class.
 Add all that to increased time sitting in awkward positions in chairs and desks that often seem designed for 5 minutes of sitting only.
 All these are a recipe for sore muscles and unfamiliar aches and pains.